-Prerequisite: students who have not yet passed the Algebra Course/Exam.
+(CREDIT RECOVERY -1 CREDIT OR EXAM RECOVERY 1⁄2 CREDIT) Prerequisite: students who have not yet passed the Algebra Course/Exam.

-This is an intensive course for students who have not been successful with the Algebra course and Regents or who have not passed the Algebra Regents exam.
-Students will continue on in their math course sequence as well as being placed in a Fundamentals of Math class.
+This is an intensive course for students who have not been successful with the Algebra course and/or who have not passed the Algebra Regents exam.
+Students will continue on in their math course sequence as well as being placed in Algebra Fundamentals.
 This course meets every day for half a year and will be focused on providing intensive, targeted instruction to prepare students to take the Algebra Regents exam.
-10th grade students who failed the Algebra course but scored a 50 or higher on the Algebra Regents can take this course and earn Algebra course credit if they pass the Algebra Regents exam.
+Students who failed the Algebra course but scored a 50 or higher on the Algebra course credit if they pass the Algebra Regents exam.